RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

     ;;
 esac
 ```
 To specifiy the amount of controller, edit the variable CONTROLLER_NUM.
+If you have a wired controller, replace all "-w" occurences with "-i".

 It is generally advisable to use the daemon mode, 'cause it uses less CPU and RAM instead of several xboxdrv processes for each controller.